RossTheDev/DoToday/README.md

 ## Status + Roadmap
-Version: 0.08
+Version: 0.09

 Features to come:
-- Desktop and website app
+- Wiki on how to launch, use, and maintain the environment.
 - Workflow features and other assorted tools